 Oui continued with its mixture of softer Playboy-style shots and more assertive Penthouse-style pussy pictures.

-So here is Patty, letting the sun get to hers in Francis Giacobetti's second centrefold pictorial in a row for the magazine.
+On the more explicit side. in June's Oui, we had Patty, letting the sun get to hers, in Francis Giacobetti's second centrefold pictorial in a row for the magazine.

 June's Penthouse featured their annual pet of the Year play-off with all the candidates spreading their thighs but although Pet of the Month Dominique Maure did the same the sexiest photos in the magazine were those of her getting a massage.